 The following table illustrates the hypothetical simple return (i.e., not compounded) on the notes that could be realized on the applicable Review Date for a range of movements in the Index as shown under the column "Review Index Return/Final Index Return."
-The following table assumes a Call Level equal to a hypothetical Strike Level of 530 and a hypothetical Downside Strike Level of 450.50, which is equal to 85% of the hypothetical Strike Level.
-The table assumes that the Contingent Minimum Returns used to calculate the call premium amount applicable to the first, second, third and final Review Dates are 2.75%, 5.50%, 8.25% and 11.00%, respectively, and the Maximum Returns are 7.00%, 14.00%, 21.00% and 28.00%, respectively, regardless of the appreciation of the Index, which may be significant; the actual percentages will be determined on the pricing date.
+The following table assumes a Call Level equal to a hypothetical Strike Level of 500 and a hypothetical Downside Strike Level of 425.
+The table assumes that the Contingent Minimum Return used to calculate the call premium amount applicable to the first, second, third and final Review Dates are 2.75%, 5.50%, 8.25% and 11.00%, respectively, and the Maximum Return are 7.00%, 14.00%, 21.00% and 28.00%, respectively, regardless of the appreciation of the Index, which may be significant; the actual percentages will be determined on the pricing date.
 There will be only one payment on the notes whether called or at maturity.
 An entry of "N/A" indicates that the notes would not be called on the applicable Review Date and no payment would be made for such date.
 The hypothetical returns set forth below are for illustrative purposes only and may not be the actual total returns applicable to a purchaser of the notes.